NicolasReiner/Instaview/README.md

 - Some sites have anti-bot measures that may block automated requests
 - The HTTP method provides basic page structure analysis
 - For full automation, Selenium is needed but may face restrictions
+- If you see Selenium logs on every run, it likely means cache is empty or stale; run twice within 12h to observe cached responses.

 ## Legal Notice